Roy J. Issa, Ph.D.

 Office: Engineering Building, Room 103

-Dr. Issa joined the Department of Engineering and Computer Science in 2004, a year after it started.
+Dr. Issa joined the School of Engineering, Computer Science, and Mathematics in 2004, a year after it started.
 Since joining the department, he has been in charge of the enhancement of the thermal sciences undergraduate laboratory.
 His background and research activities are in the area of heat transfer and fluid dynamics.
 He received his B.S. and M.S. degrees in mechanical engineering from University of Tennessee, Knoxville and Ph.D. degree in mechanical engineering from University of Pittsburgh.
 Dr. Issa worked four years in the aerospace industry and eight years in the steel rolling industry.
 While working in the steel industry, Dr. Issa conducted extensive studies and online modeling on the cooling of the hot mill rolls and flat products on the run-out table.
 He is co-inventor of the rolling of flat products in the hot-strip mill using axially-shifted inverse symmetrical rolls, which has a U.S. patent.

 Teaching and Related Service

 Dr. Issa's teaching interests are in the area of thermal sciences such as heat transfer, fluid mechanics, thermodynamics, thermal design, fluid power, spray combustion and computational fluid dynamics.
 He likes to utilize his industrial work experience while teaching engineering classes.